The François Jacob Institute of Biology brings together five departments and three services

 Group leader: Carole Escartin

 We study astrocytes, a type of brain glial cells that play key supporting roles for neurons.
 Under pathological conditions, such as neurodegenerative diseases, astrocytes become reactive.
 This is defined by morphological changes, but the functional consequences remain unclear (Ben Haim et al., Front.
 Cell.
 Neuro., 2015; Escartin et al., Glia, 2019).
 Given the importance of astrocytes for brain homeostasis, any change in their functions may have major effects on neurons, which in turn regulate complex behaviors.

-We develop new molecular tools to modulate and monitor reactive astrocytes in situ, in order to better understand the roles of these cells, from the cellular to the behavioral level.
+We develop molecular tools to modulate and monitor reactive astrocytes in situ, in order to better understand the roles of these cells, from the cellular to the behavioral level.